Individuals & Families

 Toolkit Contents

-Review your online accounts, passwords, multi-factor authentication, recovery options, email security, and fraud monitoring practices.
+Review your online accounts, passwords, multi-factor authentication, passkey, recovery options, email security, and fraud monitoring practices.

 Identify important files, photos, documents, and device data, then build a practical backup and recovery approach.